canadaprogrammer/rn-weather-app/README.md

 ### Get Current Position

-- `Location.getCurrentPositionAsync(LocationOptions)`
+- Get the Latitude and Longitude of current location, `Location.getCurrentPositionAsync(LocationOptions)`

   - Requests for one-time delivery of the user's current location.
 Depending on given `accuracy option` it may take some time to resolve, especially when you're inside a building.

+- Get human address from the latitude and longitude, `Location.reverseGeocodeAsync({ latitude, longitude }, { useGoogleMaps: false })`

 - ```jsx
   const [city, setCity] = useState('Loading...');